Quarkyonic Quark-Meson Coupling Model for Nuclear and Neutron Matter: Introduction and Preliminaries

+As the density increases further, the overlap region is extended more, and it starts to affect the momentum distributions of quarks, $f_Q(q)$, and nucleons, $f_N(k)$, in matter.
+(Hereafter, the letters $q$ and $k$ are used exclusively for quarks and nucleons, respectively.)
+Then, the distribution, $f_Q(q)$, increases and eventually reaches the upper bound in Fermi statistics, i.e. $f_Q(q) = 1$ at $q=0$.
+We call this density the {\it quark saturation} density, $\rho_{sat}$.
+Above $\rho_{sat}$, the levels with quark momenta between $q=0$ and $q_b$ are fully occupied, i.e. the {\it bulk Fermi sea}, where $q_b$ is the upper momentum of the filled states, and the matter turns out to be {\it quarkyonic} from ordinary nuclear matter.
+In this region, because $f_Q(q)$ is fully occupied, additional quarks with the momenta of $0 \leq q \leq q_b$ are not permitted due to the Pauli blocking at the quark level.
+This fact surely reduces the nucleon momentum distribution, $f_N(k)$, with {\it low} momentum, because slow nucleons have relatively more low-momentum quarks which are excluded by the Pauli blocking.

+The quarkyonic phase thus emerges in the region of soft deconfinement (or in the crossover region), and it is characterized by percolation of quark wavefunction at densities {\it lower} than the threshold density for {\it hard deconfinement} at which the overlap of repulsive hard cores of nucleons is created, that is, it is the usual concept of deconfinement in which the confinement potential melts down.
+In other words, the quarkyonic phase may be viewed as a precursor of hard deconfinement.

-In particular, Fujimoto et al.~\cite{PhysRevLett.132.112701, fujimoto2024quarkyonicmatterpieceshyperon} have recently constructed a novel model of quarkyonic matter, which is called the ideal dual quarkyonic (IdylliQ) model.
+Recently, Fujimoto et al.~\cite{PhysRevLett.132.112701, txbp-t8vm} have constructed a novel model of quarkyonic matter, which is called the ideal dual quarkyonic (IdylliQ) model.
 See also Ref.~\cite{KOCH2025100025}.
-It is a dual model, i.e. the matter may either be viewed in terms of nucleon degrees of freedom or as quarks, made from free nucleons which are only subject to the Pauli exclusion principle of the nucleons and of the quarks inside the nucleon.
-In the IdylliQ model, the nucleon is composed of quarks whose quark momentum distribution, $\varphi (q)$, is supposed to be a Yukawa-type function
+In the IdylliQ model, the nuclear interaction is ignored, and the nucleon is composed of quarks whose wavefunction in momentum space, $\varphi (q)$, is supposed to be a Yukawa-type function

 with the typical momentum scale $\Lambda \sim \Lambda_{\rm QCD}$.
-This choice allows us to solve the IdylliQ model exactly.
-Then, the collecting quark contributions from each nucleon generates the quark distribution in nuclear matter.
-For symmetric nuclear matter, it is described by the simple sum rule (or duality relation)
+Then, collecting quark contributions from each nucleon generates the quark distribution in nuclear matter.
+For symmetric nuclear matter, it is described by the sum rule (or duality relation)